gage-alspach/credit-ar-analytics-blueprint/README.md

 ---

+## Design decisions

+Several design choices were made to improve reliability and maintainability.

+• Credit aging uses credit age rather than allocating credits to invoices.
+This simplifies reconciliation and avoids unstable allocation logic.

+• Parent-level credit reporting is separated from customer-level AR analysis.
+This allows credit risk context to be evaluated independently of operational entities.

+• Operational exposure signals are treated as directional indicators rather than accounting totals.
+Shipment exposure is intended to highlight potential risk rather than reconcile exactly with AR balances.

+---

 ## Data contracts

 Each curated dataset in this architecture follows a defined data contract to ensure stability for downstream reporting and analytics.